wereallgeek/PicoCalc-MMBasic-Programs-from-the-geeks/mzk/README.md

 ## instructions
-put the MP3s in a folder b:/mp3/ on the PicoCalc SD card. (or change the folder in the .bas file)
+put the MP3s, MODs and cover BMPs in a folder b:/mzk/ on the PicoCalc SD card. (or change the folder in the .bas file)

-The supplied /mp3/cover.bmp 320x320 image can be use as a default image or can be changed to your need Add up to 99 MP3 files
+The supplied /mzk/cover.bmp 320x320 image can be use as a default image or can be changed to your need Add up to 127 audio files of the MP3 and MOD variety.
+MP3s may need to be converted as not everybitrates seems compatible with the pi pico MOD files are to be lower than 192k

-Each MP3 can had its own 320x320 (or less) image with the same name (extension: bmp) to display run "mzk"
+Each audio file can have its own 320x320 (or less) image with the same name (extension: bmp) to display run "mzk"

+In PicoMite, run these commands

+OPTION CPUSPEED 200000
+  -- this will overclock the pi and reboot
+OPTION MODBUFF ENABLE 192
+  -- this will enable modfile buffering on the A: drive.
+This process will reformat the A: drive so be sure to backup anything valuable.

 ### display
 The top line is an information line that shows the filename and elapsed time.